 The protection of American soldiers in combat was a top priority for senior leaders in the U.S. Army, DoD, and Congress.
-The DoD had committed considerable resources and funding over the years in research and development, resulting in advanced materials and manufacturing processes.
+The DoD committed considerable resources and funding over the years in research and development, resulting in advanced materials and manufacturing processes (PM SPIE, PEO Soldier, 2014c).
 These investments increased the combat effectiveness of the soldiers and their units.
-The force protection of soldiers was considered as a layered approach.
-The outer force protection layer for soldiers was situational awareness.
-The inner force protection layer was personal protective equipment, like helmets and ballistic vests with ceramic plate inserts.
-The middle force protection layer was concealment.
 Camouflage on combat uniforms remained the most important contribution to the overall concealment of individual soldiers on the battlefield.
-Reinforcing the importance of camouflage was the result of post-combat surveys from soldiers from duty in Irag and Afghanistan, in which the majority of soldiers indicated that better camouflage on combat uniforms contributed to increased combat effectiveness.
+Reinforcing the importance of camouflage was the result of post-combat surveys from soldiers from duty in Iraq and Afghanistan, in which the majority of soldiers indicated that better camouflage on combat uniforms contributed to increased combat effectiveness.
 Anecdotal evidence from soldiers on the importance of camouflage came from recounted combat missions in which they were close enough to the enemy to hear conversations without being seen-particularly during night operations.
 This contributed to the dominance of U.S. soldiers and the "we own the night" tactical advantage of U.S. forces.
 Basically, the enemy cannot kill what they cannot see.
-Effective combat uniform camouflage remained a significant combat multiplier for soldiers-increasing mission accomplishment.
+Effective combat uniform camouflage remained a significant combat multiplier for soldiers.

 Army soldiers in Afghanistan faced diverse battlefield operating environments in combat operations (see Figure 1).
 During a single mission, soldiers faced many different terrains across various environmental backgrounds.
 Each of these environmental backgrounds contained different earth-tone colors, which required different matching earth-tone colors in the combat uniform for it to effectively conceal a soldier from detection and/or observation.
-Soldiers who wore combat uniforms and equipment with the universal camouflage pattern (UCP), a three-color digital pattern adopted by the Army in 2005, did not effectively blend into the diverse backgrounds that were typical during combat missions.
+Soldiers who wore combat uniforms and equipment with the universal camouflage pattern (UCP), a three-color digital pattern adopted by the Army in 2005, did not effectively blend into the diverse backgrounds typical during combat missions.
 The UCP colors were not earth tone and were generally too bright-making soldiers easy to detect and providing ineffective concealment.